navinvincent/cyton.toolkit.fork1/docs/src/index.md

 ```

 ## API methods and functions
-These are the methods than need to be implemented to build a model.
+These are the methods that you must implemented to create a model.

 ```@docs
 stimulate